nhsengland/ProcessMining/model_card.md

-# Model Card: {PROJECT NAME}
+# Model Card: {Process Mining with East Midlands Ambulance Service}

 ## Model Details

-The implementation of the {PROJECT NAME} within this repository was created as part of an NHS England PhD internship project undertaken by {PROJECT AUTHOR} {LINK TO LAST COMMIT WITH ABBREVIATED SHA}.
-This model card describes the updated version of the model, released {DATE OF RELEASE}.
+The implementation of the Process Mining with East Midlands Ambulance Service within this repository was created as part of an NHS England PhD internship project undertaken by Alex Coles.
+This model card describes the updated version of the repo, released 22nd January 2024.

 ## Model Use

 ### Intended Use

-This model is intended for use in {BRIEF DESCRIPTION OF USE}
+This repo is intended for use in Process Mining Projects.

 ### Out-of-Scope Use Cases